Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Theoretical Bounds

 \section{Theoretical Bounds}

-We begin this section by defining a numerical lower bound on the secrecy capacity of ISI-WTCs from~\cite{10068266}.
-We then~generalize the results from~\cite{8017512} to (i)~derive the secrecy capacity of E-FSMCs modeling ISI-WTCs, and (ii)~extract insights from the theoretical coding strategy that achieves the secrecy capacity, which guided the design of a practical two-stage code achieving the presented lower bound on the secrecy capacity.
+We first review a numerical lower bound on the secrecy capacity of ISI-WTCs from~\cite{10068266} and discuss the limitations of low-density parity-check (LDPC) codes in achieving this bound.
+We then derive the secrecy capacity of ISI-WTCs and use the theoretical capacity-achieving code to guide the design of a practical coding scheme, attaining the lower bound in~\cite{10068266}.

 Let $\Ms$ be a random variable representing a uniformly chosen secret message $\ms$ from an alphabet $\setM_\mathrm{s}$.
 Alice aims to ensure reliable and secure transmission by employing a binary code of rate $\Rs\defeq\frac{1}{N}\log|\setM_\mathrm{s}|$, mapping the secret message $\ms\in\setM_\mathrm{s}$ to a binary codeword $\vx^N\in\{0,1\}^N$.
 The reliability of Bob's decoder $\psi_N:\C^N\rightarrow\setM_\mathrm{s}$ is measured by the probability of a block error $ \epsB_N\defeq\Prob\big( {M}_\mathrm{s}\neq\psi_N(\vY^N)\big), $ and the secrecy performance of the code is measured by the rate of information leakage $ \varepsilon_N\defeq {I(\Ms;\vZ^N)}/{N}. $ With these measures, the reliability and secrecy criteria for the achievability of a secure rate $\Rs$ are, respectively, set to be